SAP-samples/btp-task-center-integration/concur-scenario/test-setup-with-concur.md

 # Validate and Test Your Integration

-## Check Task Center Connector to SAP Concur
+## Check Task Center Connector Status for SAP Concur

 1. Log on to your Launchpad and open the **Task Center Administration** App under **Task Center Apps**.